 In any good story, you’ll introduce the main argument, establish proof and then end with a takeaway for the audience.
 You can use data in blog posts to introduce your main argument and show why it’s relevant to your readers, or as proof of it throughout the body of the post.

-- Source industry reports – make a note in your dairy if they are produced annually.
+- Source industry reports – make a note in your diary if they are produced annually.

-- Look for analysts and other data sources
+- Look for analysts and other data sources.
+Some examples:

 - Identify any market research reports that relate to your industry.